Windows81/Reverse-Music-Workflow/README.md

 This tool generates `mp4` videos for timekeeping purposes; the file-size increase is negligible as they are rendered at 2 fr/s.

-Any newly-created directories will contain an `m3u8` playlist file and a combined `mp4` be made with the following tree structure:
+Any newly-created directories will contain an `m3u8` playlist file and a combined `mp4` to be made with the following tree structure:

 ```
 .